VeraisonLabs/cashapp-SBV3/[CashApp]Troubleshooting.md

-# Sandbar Cashout App — Troubleshooting Guide
+#SB CashApp — Developer Troubleshooting

 **Living document.** Add to this as issues come up.
 When something breaks and you figure out how to fix it, write it down here so next time is faster.